amanpreet692/Open4Business/README.md

 Steps to use the dataset:

  1. Download the zip from the URL given above and extract it.
- 2. The extracted directory will contain 6 files - 1 source and 1 target file for each of the splits, namely train, dev and test.
+ 2. The extracted directory will contain 7 files - 1 source and 1 target file for each of the splits, namely train, dev and test.
 For instance, for training set the file names will be train.source and train.target.
+The additional files called refs.bib consist of the bibtex reference for the articles used for creating O4B.
  3. In both the source and target files, each line represents 1 record.
  4. These files can be used for training new summarization models directly!